dataformsjs/dataformsjs/docs/jsx-loader.md

 // View the generated code for each script in DevTools console jsxLoader.logCompileDetails = true;

 // Call this if using Preact instead of React.
-Additionaly if your Preact
+Additionally if your Preact
 // app has unexpected errors when using it you can easily copy, modify, and
 // use a custom version of the function so that it works with your app. jsxLoader.usePreact();